Leafy Spurge

 How to Identify

-Leafy spurge grows up to 1 m tall.
-It is a bushy plant with narrow leaves that spiral around the stem.
-Greenish-yellow flowers grow in a flat-topped umbrella shape, with pairs of heart-shaped floral leaves underneath flower clusters.
+Leafy spurge grows up to 1 m tall as a bushy plant.
 All parts of the plant contain a milky juice (latex) that can irritate skin when the plant is cut or broken when being handled.

 REPORT TO PROTECT BC’S BIODIVERSITY